William Ward (missionary): Missionary work

 In the autumn of 1798, the Baptist mission committee visited Ewood, and Ward offered himself as a missionary, influenced perhaps by a remark made to him in 1793 by William Carey concerning the need for a printer in the Indian mission field.

-Ward sailed from England in the Criterion in May 1799, in company with Joshua Marshman.
+Ward sailed from England in the Criterion in May 1799 with Hannah and Joshua Marshman.
 On arriving at Calcutta he was prevented from joining Carey by an order from the Government, and was thereby obliged to proceed to the Danish settlement of Serampore, where he was joined by Carey.

 In India, Ward's time was chiefly occupied in overseeing the community's printing press, which was used to disseminate the scriptures, once they had been translated into Bengáli, Mahratta, Tamil, and twenty-three other languages.
 Numerous philological works were also issued and Ward still found time to both keep a copious diary and to preach the gospel to the natives.

-On 10 May 1802 he was married at Serampore to the widow of John Fountain, another missionary, by whom he left two daughters.
+On 10 May 1803, he was married at Serampore to the widow of John Fountain, another missionary, by whom he left two daughters.

 Until 1806, he made frequent tours amongst the towns and villages of the province, but after that year the increasing claims of the press on his time, and the extension of the missionary labours in Serampore and Calcutta, prevented him quitting headquarters.
-In 1812 the printing office was destroyed by fire.
+In March 1812, the printing office was destroyed by fire.
 It contained the types of all the scriptures that had been printed, to the value of at least ten thousand pounds.
 The moulds for casting fresh type, however, were recovered from the débris, and with the help of friends in Great Britain the loss was soon repaired.

+On 23 May 1818, the Samachar Darpan was printed at the Serampore press; it was the first newspaper it had printed in any oriental language.

 Serampore College

 In 1818, Ward, having been for some time in bad health, revisited England.
 Here he was entrusted with the task of pleading for funds with which to endow a new college at Serampore which he had founded along with Joshua Marshman and William Carey, for the purpose of instructing natives in European literature and science.

 He undertook a series of journeys throughout England and Scotland, and also visited Holland and North Germany.
-In October 1820 he embarked for New York, and travelled through the United States, returning to England in April 1821.
-On 28 May he sailed for India in the Alberta, carrying funds for Serampore College; as a result, Ward, Marshman and Carey became known as the Serampore trio.
+In October 1820, he embarked for New York, and travelled through the United States, returning to England in April 1821.
+On 28 May, he sailed for India in the Alberta, carrying funds for Serampore College; as a result, Ward, Marshman and Carey became known as the Serampore trio.